 Gain cooperation through discussion and persuasion.

-Interpret and apply State and Federal laws, local statutes, County and District Attorney policies, procedures, rules, and regulations in the decision-making process.
+Interpret and apply State and Federal laws, local statutes, County and District Attorney's Office policies, procedures, rules, and regulations in the decision-making process.

 Prepare and administer a budget.

 Supervise, train, and evaluate personnel.